 Even though Daisetta - Hull is a smaller town, it has many people who hop on public transportation – mostly the bus for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The percentage of adults in Daisetta - Hull with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.69% of adults in Daisetta - Hull have a bachelor's degree or advanced degree.
+In terms of college education, the citizens of Daisetta - Hull rank slightly lower than the national average.
+16.69% of adults 25 and older in Daisetta - Hull have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 Daisetta - Hull is a somewhat ethnically-diverse town.
 The people who call Daisetta - Hull home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Daisetta - Hull residents report their race to be White, followed by Black or African-American.
 Daisetta - Hull also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 10.27% of the town’s residents.
 Important ancestries of people in Daisetta - Hull include Irish, German, English, French, and Scottish.